paulfioravanti/paulfioravanti.github.io/_posts/2022-05-18-flashing-georgi-firmware.md

 ```console
 qmk compile -kb georgi -km my_keymap
 ```

+Now, if you check in your `qmk_firmware` directory, you will see a newly created HEX file named `gboards_georgi_my_keymap.hex` for you to use when flashing.
+Different keymap compilations generate a separate firmware file.

 If you get any errors, trace back and see if you may have missed a step, or perhaps made a mistake in the code.
 If you get similar output to when you